Vision Therapy and Neuro-Optometric Rehabilitation

 Vision Therapy is designed to help with visual problems in adults and children that cannot be solved with glasses alone.

-Vision therapy or Neuro-Optometric Rehabilitation is a series of therapeutic activities tailored for each individual’s needs.
-These activities are performed to help provide feedback that can retrain your brain how to use your eyes more efficiently together as a team.
+Vision therapy or Neuro-Optometric Rehabilitation is a series of therapeutic activities tailored to each individual’s needs.
+These activities are performed to help provide feedback that can retrain your brain on how to use your eyes more efficiently together as a team.
 The activities are performed in-office one to two times per week under doctor supervision, and are supplemented with activities at home during the week.

 Vision Therapy or Neuro-Optometric Rehab can be used to treat: